dimaslanjaka/universal-framework/wp-content/plugins/multilanguage/readme.txt

 3. Save changes.

+= How can I add a language that is not in the list? =

+You can add the necessary language by adding the appropriate line with language data to "languages.php" file (wp-content/plugins/multilanguage/include/languages.php).
+Follow the next steps:
+1. Find the wp-content/plugins/multilanguage/include/languages.php using the FTP software.
+2. Open the languages.php file in a text editor.
+3. Add a language following the example of others from the list.
+4. Save changes.
+5. Add the corresponding flag icon image (png, 16x11px) to the 'images/flags/' folder using the FTP software.

+When done, update the plugin settings page and you'll see the added language in the languages list.

+In order to find the correct language name and language locale please visit the following page: <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<https://support.bestwebsoft.com>).
 If no, please provide the following data along with your problem's description:
 - The link to the page where the problem occurs
 - The name of the plugin and its version.
 If you are using a pro version - your order number.
 - The version of your WordPress installation
 - Copy and paste into the message your system status report.
-Please read more here: [Instruction on System Status](https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/)
+Please read more here: [Instruction on System Status](https://bestwebsoft.com/documentation/admin-panel-issues/system-status/)

 == Screenshots ==